apache/spark/CONTRIBUTING.rst

 The dependency list is automatically used during pypi packages generation.

-Cross-dependencies between provider packages are converted into extras - if you need functionality from the other provider package you can install it adding [extra] after the apache-airflow-providers-PROVIDER for example ``pip install apache-airflow-providers-google[amazon]`` in case you want to use GCP's transfer operators from Amazon ECS.
+Cross-dependencies between provider packages are converted into extras - if you need functionality from the other provider package you can install it adding [extra] after the apache-airflow-backport-providers-PROVIDER for example ``pip install apache-airflow-backport-providers-google[amazon]`` in case you want to use GCP's transfer operators from Amazon ECS.

 If you add a new dependency between different providers packages, it will be detected automatically during